My butternut squash pasta takes beautiful chunks of squash and roasts them in wine with rosemary, bacon and

 - Now pour in the wine and reduce the heat to a simmer and cook on for 30 minutes, this should mean that your squash is now tender and cooked.

-- After your squash has been cooking for 20 minutes add the pasta to some rapidly boiling salted water and cook for 2 minutes less than the packet says.
+- 20 minutes into the cooking time add the pasta to some rapidly boiling salted water and cook for 2 minutes less than the packet says.

 - Add a lid to the squash for the final 10 minutes of cooking.

-- Drain your pasta and add it to the squash and stir and cook for 60-90 seconds, adding a little pasta cooking liquid if required.
+- Add to the squash and stir and cook for 60-90 seconds, adding a little cooking liquid if required.

 - Finally, stir in the parmesan cheese and serve.